-The following is a list of items that you will be responsible for immediately after you are elected to State Office:
+The following is a list of items that you will be responsible for immediately after you elected to State Office

-- 1. The newly elected President will say a few remarks on behalf of the new team - 2.
-The newly elected President, Secretary, and Chaplain will perform closing ceremonies. - Pictures will take place immediately following closing ceremonies (REPORT BACK STAGE IMMEDIATELY.
-DO NOT LEAVE THE STAGE AREA FOR ANY REASON) - 4.
+- 1. The newly elected President will say a few remarks on behalf of the new team. - 2.
+The newly elected President, Secretary, and Chaplain will perform closing ceremonies. - 3.
+Pictures will take place immediately following closing ceremonies (REPORT BACK STAGE IMMEDIATELY- DO NOT LEAVE THE STAGE AREA FOR ANY REASON).
 The New State Officer reception will take place immediately after pictures.
 We will go to the reception, as a group.
-Immediately following the reception, there will be a mandatory team meeting for you to get handouts, medical forms, schedules, etc., for you and your parents. - 5.
-Measurements of jackets will take place before you leave campus. - 6.
-You will not be done until around 1:30pm on June 9th. - 7.
-You will report for training in June More details to follow. - 8.
-You must bring "Me In A Box" a small box of three of four items that describe you and who you are.
+Immediately following the reception, there will be a mandatory team meeting for you to get handouts, medical forms, schedules, etc., for you and your parents. - 4.
+Measurements of jackets will take place before you leave campus. - 5.
+You will not be done until around 1:30pm on June 13th. - 6.
+June 18 & 19 we will conduct an orientation meeting.
+Location to be determined. - 7.
+Sometime during orientation, we will order Official and Casual dress. - 8.
+For the training week, June 23-28, you must bring "Me In A Box" a small "box" of three to five items that describe you and who you are.
 We will be sharing these with each other during that week.
 Recommended that you bring three or four items ONLY. - 9.
-Sometime during the week, we will go shopping for Official and casual dress. - 10.
 You must learn your part for opening and closing ceremonies we will rehearse while at training.
-COME PREPARED!!
+COME PREPARED!